| The Brechner ReportVolume 19, Number 12

 ORLANDO -- A group of Flagler Palm Coast High School students have filed suit in

+federal court charging the principal with violating their First Amendment rights.
 The suit, filed in August in U.S. District Court for the Middle District of Florida,

 came in response to the principal's decision to remove anti-abortion posters from school